 - If the house you want is accepting offers anytime, don’t make the newbie mistake of making a crappy first offer – that just encourages the Seller to look for another Buyer to compete with you.
 If the house has only been on the market for a couple of days, you aren’t likely going to convince them to accept much less than their asking price.
 I’ve seen too many Buyers lose a house because they screwed up their chance when they were the only people at the table.

 - Not every house that wants a bidding war gets it.
 A favourite BREL strategy is to swoop in after no one shows up on offer date.
-Last year, there were 2 houses in the same neighbourhood taking offers the same night – one was considerably more renovated then the other, though they were priced comparably.
+Last year, there were 2 houses in the same neighbourhood taking offers the same night – one was considerably more renovated than the other, though they were priced comparably.
 Everyone thought the nicer house would get a lot of offers, so all 10 Buyers showed up to the house that needed work – and no one made an offer on the other one.
 After losing out on the OK house, our Buyers dried their tears and swooped in on the nicer house before any of the other 9 Buyers even realized it hadn’t sold.
 Bidding war averted.

 - Consider making a bully offer – submit your offer before the magic ‘offer date’ in order to circumvent the competition.
 Keep in mind that you’ll need to make your offer so good that it convinces the Seller to take their house off the market.
 You can read more about bully offers here.

-If you want to avoid a bidding war, work with agent who knows the game and the strategies to help you get the house of your dreams.
+If you want to avoid a bidding war, work with an agent who knows the game and the strategies to help you get the house of your dreams.
 And if you do find yourself in a bidding war, make sure you’re armed with the strategies to win it – check out our blog about Winning Bidding Wars.